Dsusilo18/Chef-VM-Setup/README.md

   - Contains all of the addresses of the files that were just remotely downloaded.
 2. node[‘vm-setup’][‘source_list’]
   - Contains all of the remote address of the files that needs to be installed remotely.
+3. node['vm-setup']['dirs_list']
+  - Contains all the directories that needs to be created.

 ## Templates:
 Preferences.xml.erb